It’s been one month since you were diagnosed as HIV-positive.

 You’ve made it.
-Reaching the one month milestone of receiving your HIV positive diagnosis is amazing!
-Remember that weight you felt on day one, with all of those thoughts and emotions running wild – you’ve overcome the toughest part about dealing with your diagnosis.
-You are always welcome to contact our 24-hour HIV Helpline to talk about the hard days and situations you maybe didn’t think of yet.
-Our trusted and qualified professionals are here to help you navigate the challenges unique to coping with HIV.
+Reaching the one month milestone of receiving your HIV-positive diagnosis is amazing!
+Remember that weight you felt on day one, with all of those thoughts and emotions running wild?
+You’ve overcome the toughest part about dealing with your diagnosis.
+You are always welcome to contact our 24-hour HIV Helpline to talk about your journey of living with HIV.
+Our trusted, qualified professionals are here to help you navigate the challenges unique to living with HIV.

 Now that you’ve had one month to adjust to your medication, have you noticed any difference in how you feel?
 It could be a simple thing like a cough subsiding or side effects disappearing.
 Remember that if you feel like something’s wrong at any time, you need to visit your doctor again to talk about it and ask every question you have.

 Your lifestyle choices as an HIV-positive person play an important part in keeping you healthy for many years to come.
 Let’s consider the following now that you’re ready to progress beyond month one: